VitorAguiar/forensicstr/README.md

 forensicstr
 ===========

 R script to analyze forensic STR datasets.
-It produces 2 tables and a histogram.
+Forensicstr consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.

 Table 1 contains:
 Allele frequencies for each locus